daem0nc0re/TangledWinExec/README.md

 * __[PPIDSpoofing](./PPIDSpoofing) :__ This PoC performs PPID Spoofing.

 * __[ProcessDoppelgaenging](./ProcessDoppelgaenging) :__ This PoC performs Process Doppelgänging.
-Due to kernel protection improvement, this technique does not work for recent Windows OS (> Windows 10 Version 1809, as far as I tested).
+Due to kernel protection improvement for Microsoft Defender, this technique does not work for recent Windows OS (since about 2021, maybe).
+So if you want to test this technique in newer environment, must be stop `Microsoft/Windows Defender Antivirus Service`.
 See [the issue](https://github.com/hasherezade/process_doppelganging/issues/3) for [hasherezade](https://twitter.com/hasherezade)'s repository.

 * __[ProcessGhosting](./ProcessGhosting) :__ This PoC performs Process Ghosting.
 Due to kernel protection, this technique does not work for newer Windows from 22H2.